-The purpose of the Equal Employment Opportunity Advisory Committee is to advise the Civil Service Commission, Board of Supervisors, County Executive, Director of Human Resources and other County agency administrators and department heads on the implementation of the County’s equal employment policy to all areas of employment.
+The Equal Employment Opportunity Advisory Committee (EEOAC) advises the Civil Service Commission, Board of Supervisors, County Executive, Director of Human Resources and other County agency administrators and department heads on the implementation of the County’s equal employment policy to all areas of employment (Sacramento County Code, Chapter 2.27, EEOAC Establishment; EEOAC Rules and Procedures).

 The Committee supports and advances the Board of Supervisors’ initiative to achieve workforce diversity through policy development, implementation and effective service delivery strategies.

-The committee consists of fifteen members who are be appointed by the Board of Supervisors as follows:
+The committee consists of fifteen members appointed by the Board of Supervisors as follows:

-If you are interested in applying for a vacant Citizen Member Seat please access the Boards and Commissions link on the Board of Supervisors internet site at: http://www.bos.saccounty.net/
+If interested in applying for a vacant Citizen Member Seat, access the Clerk of the Board of Supervisors Boards and Commissions page (view the

-The specific duties of the Equal Employment Opportunity Advisory Committee are to conduct the following activities to meet the needs of a diversified community:
+The committee conducts the following activities to meet the needs of a diversified community:

 - Review and recommend promotion and career advancement procedures to enable all employees to have an equal and fair opportunity to compete for and attain County promotional opportunities, including mentoring, education and training;